 Governor Declares Limited Emergency to Help Restore Power

-“This effort will allow power crews to restore power in areas that were impacted by the storm," Governor LePage said.
+“This effort will allow power crews to restore power in areas that sustain damage," Governor LePage said.
 “The ability to have electrical service repaired quickly is critical to protect public health and safety of Mainers.”

 The Governor's proclamation waives Federal Department of Transportation rules and extends the hours of service for workers, and allows additional crews from other states to assist with repairs.

 US DOT Federal Motor Carrier Safety Administration Hours of Service Waiver

 WHEREAS, the State of Maine is threatened by a tropical weather system, including high winds and heavy rains, that has the potential to leave thousands of Maine homes and businesses out of power; and

 WHEREAS, work crews will have to work many hours to restore power; and

 WHEREAS, power restoration crews will be requested from other states and potentially Canadian provinces to assist in power restoration; and

 WHEREAS, such power restoration crews may be asked to arrive before the storm in order to ensure they are in place to begin the power restoration process immediately; and